 There’s one more way you can use subscription boxes to boost your credit – and that’s by putting a subscription box on an old credit card.
 If you’ve been using credit for a long time, you probably have some old credit cards you no longer use on an everyday basis.
 Instead of closing those credit card accounts, use subscriptions to keep them active.
 That way, you won’t risk the credit score hit that comes with canceling an old credit card.

 Which credit cards are best for subscription boxes?
 We recommend using a top rewards credit card that offers at least 1.5% cash back on all purchases.
 That way, you can maximize your credit card rewards no matter what kind of subscription box you choose, plus you won’t have to worry about hitting a rewards cap.

-The Wells Fargo Active CashSM Card, for example, offers 2% cash back on all purchases with no rewards cap or limit.
+The Wells Fargo Active CashSM Card, for example, offers 2% cash rewards on purchases with no rewards cap or limit.
 This isn’t just one of the best flat-rate cash back cards out there – it’s also one of the best rewards cards on the market and an excellent choice for anyone who wants to get the most credit card rewards out of their subscription boxes.

 If you’re looking for a credit card that also gives you the opportunity to earn bonus rewards, consider the Chase Freedom Unlimited®.
 You’ll earn 5% cash back on Lyft purchases (through March 2022), 5% cash back on travel purchased through Chase Ultimate Rewards, 3% cash back on dining and drugstore purchases and 1.5% cash back on all other purchases.
 This gives you the opportunity to earn 1.5% cash back on your subscription boxes while taking advantage of higher-level rewards on other spending categories like travel.